lholden/entity_system/README.md

 # Entity System

-This is a rust based Entity System for game development and is designed around the "RDBMS with code in systems" approach.
+This is a rust based Entity System for game development designed around the "RDBMS with code in systems" ES approach.

 Check out the [Documentation](http://lholden.github.io/entity_system) for more information.